 One significant difference remote work has ushered in is the need for HR/L&D teams to problem solve while out of the traditional office environment.
 A more dynamic approach to recruiting, onboarding, and training is needed that offers greater flexibility to cope with the unique changes to the workplace.
 HR and L&D teams will also need to collaborate more closely than ever before as the traditional boundary between the two continues to blur.

 A Focus on Productivity Rather Than Hours Worked

-In the past, hours worked was the primary metric to measure worker productivity.
+In the past, hours worked were the primary metric to measure worker productivity.
 However, that is changing today thanks to new tools and the advent of improved training through eLearning.
 Rather than hours worked, employees will be measured on their actual productivity, as well as their ability to integrate into multicultural teams and work well with those from very different cultural and/or ethnic backgrounds.

 A Radically Different Onboarding Experience

 While eLearning plays a role throughout the employee lifecycle, it will become much more present during the recruiting, hiring, onboarding, and initial training processes.
 With workforces still largely remote, eLearning offers the ability to deliver critical training and skills assessments from a distance, to immerse new hires in the company culture from the very beginning, and teach everything from how to complete basic tasks required for their position to how to use different apps and pieces of software that they will need to utilize each day.

 A Bright Future

 While many organizations will eventually return at least partially to in-person work, eLearning is here to stay.
 The benefits it offers have proven invaluable to remote teams, but they are also crucial to conventional work patterns and can provide the ability to deliver anywhere, anytime style learning and flexible training that can be completed at the employee’s convenience.